Rugby League vs. Rugby Union

 People also often ask how rugby league vs rugby union salary arrangements and contracts compare.
 Well, in general there is more money in union clubs in France and England, as well as increasingly in Japan, with some league players being tempted north.
 Contracts are often more coordinated between club and country in league teams, though central contracts are a key feature of union in some countries such as New Zealand, Ireland and, to a lesser extent, Wales.
 In general however the financial might of the big French and English clubs is something that lots of the top tier players will consider at some point in their careers.
 They are only short after all!

 I have already mentioned some of the basics rules and strategies of each sport and mentioned a tournament that best captures their ethos today.
 Here are a couple of stand-out idiosyncracies that exist in the modern form of both sports today.

-The photo on the right (obtained from Flickr ) shows one of union's most famous spectacles, the Haka, a traditional Maori war dance performed before matches to intimidate opponents and pump up the team.
+The photo above shows one of union's most famous spectacles, the Haka, a traditional Maori war dance performed before matches to intimidate opponents and pump up the team.
 And that team is the famous All Blacks, the national side of New Zealand and one of the most successful around.
 The Haka is an amazing site being performed just before kick off to international matches by New Zealand and other Pacific Island countries (who have different dances).
 There is nothing else like it in the world of rugby union, it is violent, impressive and passionate and therefore has been chosen as my unique feature of rugby union.